Wellness and Nutrition

 • Subscription: a check mark means there's a way to subscribe and save on your orders of that electrolyte mix, which can be a benefit and selling point to some people

-Just like supplements, you should limit your concentrated electrolyte consumption to once per day, unless otherwise directed by your doctor.
+Just like supplements, you should limit your concentrated electrolyte consumption to once per day, unless otherwise directed by a healthcare provider or practitioner.

-And most importantly, always consult with your doctor before beginning any new nutrition program or supplement.
+And most importantly, always consult with your doctor before beginning any new nutrition program or supplement to ensure there are no complications with any preexisting medical conditions.

 Just Ingredients electrolytes